CagriCatik/RUST/01_Primitive_Data_Types/README.md

 }
 ```

-In this example, `is_snowing` is a boolean variable set to `true`.

 ## Characters

 The `char` type represents a single Unicode scalar value.
-This means it can represent a wide variety of characters from different languages and symbols.
+This includes characters from many languages, as well as special characters.

-### Example: Characters
+### Example

 ```rust
 fn main() {